The aims of Women Make Music are:

 You have the option to submit another example of music at this stage.
 We will also request a budget using our online template.

-The deadline for the next round of applications is 8th May 2017.
+The deadline for this round of the Women Make Music fund is October 2nd 2017.